RamizUnal/JotformFrontendHackathon-20.04.2025/README.md

 Basic notifications.
 Cart items that do not dissappear during a reload.
 Liked items, that respond to if a liked item is present in the cart or not, if so the user can still increment/decrement.
+Basic product information implementation that does not send to a new page, works well with items already present in the cart.

+Category implementation that works well with the page's layout, the user can choose from a variety of categories

 ## Getting Started
 To start, go to the project folder and simply type "npm run dev" in the terminal